kaylanhua/cs262/design1/docs/eng_notebook.md

 ## User Experience
 - We chose to colorize the new messages that were coming in on the client side from other clients so that they are easier to differentiate from the menu text.
 - All user messages come in with [ sender_name ] in brackets (like shown) before the message so that there is no extra bulk in the message.
+- Messages show up in the recipient's terminal immediately even if they are in the middle of responding to the customer service like menu.
+This does not affect their response in the menu or the packet that they end up sending to the server, but it does allow them to immediately see what someone has said to them, which we thought to be important.

 ## Testing Decisions